dortania/OpenCore-Install-Guide/AMD/zen.md

   * Sets trim timeout in microseconds for APFS filesystems on SSDs, only applicable for macOS 10.14 and newer with problematic SSDs.
 * **XhciPortLimit**: YES
   * This is actually the 15 port limit patch, don't rely on it as it's not a guaranteed solution for fixing USB.
 Please create a [USB map](https://dortania.github.io/OpenCore-Post-Install/usb/) when possible.
   * With macOS 11.3+, [XhciPortLimit may not function as intended.](https://github.com/dortania/bugtracker/issues/162) We recommend users either disable this quirk and map before upgrading or [map from Windows](https://github.com/USBToolBox/tool).
-You may also install macOS 11.2.3 or older.

 :::